arizona-linguistics/colrc-v2/README.md

 #### MySQL

 ```
-docker exec -it "colrc-v2-mysql-db" mysql -u root -p
+docker exec -it "colrc-v2-mysql-db" mysql -u root -h localhost colrc -p
 ```
-See [`misc/.env`](./misc/.env) for the credentials used to launch the development version of the service.
+See [`.env`](./.env) for the credentials used to launch the development version of the service.

+Place `.sql` files in [`misc/sql`](./misc/sql) to have them loaded when MySQL first launches.

 ### Test